This post may contain affiliate links. Please read our disclosure policy.

-I am SO excited about this recipe.
+I am SO excited about this Cumin Beef Stir Fry recipe.

 So let’s just begin with how I discovered this recipe first in the first place.
 I recently went to Houston for a work trip and anytime I visit Houston, I love taking some time to explore new ethnic foods.
 Houston has such a beautiful collection of diverse ethnic food restaurants that the DFW area just doesn’t compare to, so I really enjoy exploring other cultures cuisines when visiting.
 Clayton and I are huge fans of a Sichuan-style food, so when our friends described Mala Sichuan Bistro, we knew that was on the top of our list to try.

 Our meal at Mala Sichuan Bistro was incredible.
 We were able to try such an array of dishes from start to finish and our mouths were tingling with delight.
-That’s the thing, for those unfamiliar with the sensation of sichuan peppercorns, they aren’t spicy and they aren’t even a pepper!
+That’s the thing, for those unfamiliar with the sensation of Sichuan peppercorns, they aren’t spicy and they aren’t even a pepper!
 “Sichuan peppercorns consist of the pinkish-red dried outer husks of the prickly ash shrub.
 Sichuan peppercorns have an aromatic fragrance that has been likened to lavender.
-However, it’s main claim to fame is the powerful numbing sensation it causes around the mouth.
+However, its main claim to fame is the powerful numbing sensation it causes around the mouth.
 When married with chili peppers (the other key ingredient in Sichuan cuisine) chefs believe this numbing effect reduces the chili pepper’s heat, leaving diners free to appreciate the capsicum’s intense, fruity flavour.” [source: The Spruce Eats]

-One of the dishes we tried was their Cumin Beef, a cumin scented beef stir fry filled with chiles, onions, and of course– the lovely tingle of sichuan peppercorns.
+One of the dishes we tried was their Cumin Beef, a cumin-scented beef stir fry filled with chiles, onions, and of course– the lovely tingle of Sichuan peppercorns.
 It’s just a flavor bomb of delight and as soon as I left the restaurant, I wanted to come back for some more!

 SHOP THE POST.